-Saudi Arabia’s labour ministry has approved new rules allowing domestic workers to transfer and their dependents to transfer to a new employer.
+Saudi Arabia’s labour ministry has approved new rules allowing domestic workers to transfer to a new employer.

 Under the new measures, reported by Saudi Press Agency, housemaids, drivers and other workers can transfer under a number of circumstances.